markus-jegge/reiselog/README.md

-Simple template for HTML / CSS Website created with Pspad Editor
+Simple template for HTML / CSS Website coded with Pspad Editor